ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] NEXT.16: deal with the shit, but take your time
 - [ ] NEXT.15: find the PBD::ID of processor
 - [ ] NEXT.14: use IDParameterPair in IndexParamBimap
 - [ ] NEXT.13: support processor in `Grid::redisplay_track_all_automations` and